 How to add a pencil line texture using the Pencil Properties dialog

-- 2. In the Tool Properties view, click on the arrow button next to the stroke preview area to open the Pencil Properties dialog.
+- 1. In the Tools toolbar, select the Pencil prime tool or press Alt + /. - 2.
+In the Tool Properties view, click on the arrow button next to the stroke preview area to open the Pencil Properties dialog.